Acropolis Hill, Athens, Greece

 Budget travellers will enjoy kebab/ salad/beer deals for around €6, while more adventurous tourists escape to stylish Psiri.

-Easter: Good Friday eve procession, esp. good on Lykavittos Hill.
+Easter: Good Friday eve procession, especially good on Lykavittos Hill.
 Also Saturday night candle Mass and more processions.